VESSEL REVIEW | Future Way – Wallenius Lines' newest car carrier with efficiency-enhancing features

 The PCTC has a length of 199.95 metres (656 feet), a beam of 37 metres (120 feet), a draught of 9.5 metres (31 feet), a depth of 13.4 metres (44 feet), and an aerodynamically optimised bow that can reduce wind resistance.
 Reineck said that cargo hold fans have also been installed to generate as little wind resistance as possible.
 The upper hull and the superstructure were also designed to have as few protruding parts as possible, which can help minimise fuel consumption.

-A number of features have also been incorporated to reduce the vessel's environmental footprint and thus eliminate the need for it to carry any ballast water when fully loaded.
-The structure has been optimised to make the total weight even lower, thus ensuring lower fuel consumption.
+A number of features have also been incorporated to reduce the vessel's environmental footprint and thus eliminate the need for it to carry any ballast water when fully loaded, and transatlantic crossings are possible even in this configuration, thus reducing the risk of the spread of invasive species.
+The structure has also been optimised to make the total weight even lower, thus ensuring lower fuel consumption.

 “There is also a centre ramp in the cargo hold,” added Reineck.
 “This feature helps save weight while making loading more efficient.”